gzalo/hugo-re/README.md

 **Phase 2**: As seen in Cybercirujas event June 2024, introduced a wrapper with full-motion videos and random game selector

+**Phase 3**: As seen in Cybercirujas CCK July 2024, introduced a high score tracker, name recognizer and more

+**Phase 4**: As seen in Punkware Cyberzine Aug 2024, introduced 4 player mode using a reimplementation of the game

 ![Remake](docs/hugoremake.drawio.png)

 - [Game wrapper with full-motion videos](game/)